AnyaKirillova/AnyaKirillova/README.md

 - **SQL** – confident in writing queries, data extraction, and transformations
 - **Python & R** – data cleaning, analysis, and statistical modelling
-- **Power BI & Excel** – data visualization, dashboards, and reporting
+- **Power BI & Excel** – data visualisation, dashboards, and reporting
 - **Analytical Thinking** – ability to interpret data and provide actionable insights
 - **Problem-Solving** – structured approach to tackling business and technical challenges
 - **Attention to Detail** – high accuracy in working with data and numbers
-- **Time Management** – ability to prioritize tasks and meet deadlines effectively
+- **Time Management** – ability to prioritise tasks and meet deadlines effectively
 - **Collaboration & Independence** – comfortable working in teams and independently

 ## 💭 I'm currently working on my Portfolio.